awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.cli.create-subnet-group.md

        --subnet-ids subnet-11111111 subnet-22222222 subnet-33333333 subnet-44444444
    ```

-To create the cluster, see [Step 3: Create a DAX Cluster Using the AWS CLI](DAX.create-cluster.cli.create-cluster.md)\.
+To create the cluster, see [Step 3: Create a DAX cluster using the AWS CLI](DAX.create-cluster.cli.create-cluster.md)\.